 My most important communication tool is, old but gold, the e-mail.
 I have been using an encrypted solution for several years, namely ProtonMail.
 But there are also good alternatives from Germany, such as Tutanota.

 Basically, I prefer written communication, because then I automatically find a protocol in the e-mail conversation.
 Of course, this only works if the communication is well structured and it is clear what the next steps are.

 In certain cases, however, it is of course necessary to communicate verbally.
 For video calls I like to use Whereby, a tool from Norway.
 It's safe and, in my opinion, much better than the better-known Zoom.

 Now you might be asking yourself, "Do you talk to your clients on the phone?"
 Yes, sometimes I do.
 But not in a traditional way, but better.
 A good friend recommended me some time ago to create a local Skype number.
 So that's what I did.
 Pretty ingenious solution, in my opinion.

 I can still work from anywhere and take calls for free on my smartphone (via the Skype app) or directly on my laptop.

 By the way, this was triggered by an email from Google itself, which pointed out to me that 90 percent of consumers are more likely to contact me if a phone number is stored in Google My Business.
 Google refers to a study, I searched for it, but unfortunately did not find anything.
 I guess I have no choice but to simply believe these numbers.
 Although faith is a different faculty.

 Also important for communication and above all personal organization: the calendar.
 I simply use the calendar app from Apple on my notebook and smartphone.
 Synchronizes (almost) flawlessly.

-For larger projects I also like to use Slack for communication.
-The great thing about it is that 1:1 chats are possible as well as diversified channels.
-Are you already a member of the Slack community of RAIDBOXES?
+For larger projects, I also like to use Slack for communication.
+The great thing about it is that both 1:1 chats and diversified channels are possible.
+Are you already a member of the Slack community at Raidboxes?
 I can only recommend it.